oskariorg/sample-application/README.md

 If the library isn't included in `oskari-frontend` repo, you can add it into this repo, either as dependency in package.json (preferred) or under `libraries/`.
 Dependencies under `libraries/` require a reference in bundle.js, NPM dependencies do not; just `import` in your code.

+### Known issues

+WIP: Build fails with `ENOENT: no such file or directory...
+This is related to npm not being able to find a file.`
+* This is most likely due to `package-lock.json` being present in your environment.
+Package locking mechanism doesn't work gracefully with symlinked node_modules (`oskari-frontend / oskari-frontend-contrib`).
+Remove `package-lock.json` for now.

+ ## Development server

+ Run `npm start` for development server with auto reload for JS and hot reload for SCSS.